amplifying-fsharp/fsharplang/spec/introduction.md

     token token-name = regexp

-In the grammar rules, the notation `element-nameopt` indicates an optional element.
+In the grammar rules, the notation `element-name~opt` indicates an optional element.
 The notation `...` indicates repetition of the preceding non-terminal construct and the separator token.
 For example, `expr ',' ... ',' expr` means a sequence of one or more `expr` elements separated by commas.